warmist/scripts/docs/dwarf-op.rst

 ``unprotected``
     Selects unprotected dwarves.
 ``drunks``
-    Selects any dwarves whose stats were previously zeroed by the ``--clean`` command option, or who have their profession set to ``DRUNK``.
+    Selects any dwarves who have the ``DRUNK`` profession, including those who have been zeroed by the ``--clear`` command option.
 ``jobs "[" jobs <jobname> [<jobname> ...] "]"``
     Selects any dwarves with the specified custom professions.
 ``waves "[" waves <num> [<num> ...] "]"``
     Selects dwarves from the specified migration waves.
 Waves are enumerated starting at 0 and increasing by 1 with each wave.
 The waves go by season and year and thus should match what you see in `list-waves` or Dwarf Therapist.
-    It is recommended that you ``-show`` the selected dwarves before modifying them.
+    It is recommended that you ``--show`` the selected dwarves before modifying them.

 Options